Liaquat Ali Khan: Assassination

 On 16 October 1951, Khan was shot twice in the chest while he was addressing a gathering of 100,000 at Company Bagh (Company Gardens), Rawalpindi.
 The police immediately shot the presumed murderer who was later identified as professional assassin Said Akbar.
 Khan was rushed to a hospital and given a blood transfusion, but he succumbed to his injuries.
 Said Akbar Babrak was an Afghan national from the Pashtun Zadran tribe.
 He was known to Pakistani police prior to the assassination of Liaquat Ali Khan.
 The exact motive behind the assassination has never been fully revealed and much speculation surrounds it.
-An Urdu daily published in Bhopal, India, saw a US hand behind the assassination.
+A major overseas newspaper and an Urdu daily published in Bhopal, India, saw a US hand behind the assassination.

-Upon his death, Khan was given the honorific title of "Shaheed-e-Millat", or "Martyr of the Nation".
+Upon his death, Khan was given the honorific title of Shaheed-e-Millat ("Martyr of the Nation").
 He is buried at Mazar-e-Quaid, the mausoleum built for Jinnah in Karachi.
 The Municipal Park, where he was assassinated, was renamed Liaquat Bagh (Bagh means Garden) in his honor.
 It is the same location where ex-Prime Minister Benazir Bhutto was assassinated in 2007.

 First cabinet and appointments

 Legacy

-He is Pakistan's longest serving Prime Minister spending 1,524 days in power.
-His legacy was built up as a man who was the "martyr for democracy" in the newly-founded country.
+Khan is Pakistan's longest serving Prime Minister spending 1,524 days in power.
+His legacy was built up as a man who was the "martyr for democracy" in the newly founded country.
 Many in Pakistan saw him as a man who sacrificed his life to preserve the parliamentary system of government.
-After his death, his wife remained an influential figure in the Pakistani foreign service, and was also the Governor of Sindh Province in the 1970s.
-Liaquat Ali Khan's assassination remains an unsolved mystery, and all traces leading to the conspirator were removed.
-Popularly, he is known as Quaid-i-Millat (Leader of the Nation) and Shaheed-i-Millat (Martyr of Nation), by his supporters.
+After his death, his wife remained an influential figure in the Pakistani foreign service and was Governor of Sindh Province in the 1970s.
+Khan's assassination remains unsolved.
+Popularly, he is known as Quaid-i-Millat (Leader of the Nation) and Shaheed-i-Millat (Martyr of the Nation), by his supporters.
 His assassination was a first political murder of any civilian leader in Pakistan, and Liaqat Ali Khan is remembered fondly by most Pakistanis.
 In an editorial written by Daily Jang, the media summed up that "his name will remain shining forever on the horizon of Pakistan".

-In Pakistan, Liaquat Ali Khan is regarded as Jinnah's "right hand man" and heir apparent, as Jinnah once had said.
+In Pakistan, Khan is regarded as Jinnah's "right hand man" and heir apparent.
 His role in filling in the vacuum created by Jinnah's death is seen as decisive in tackling critical problems during Pakistan's fledgling years and in devising measures for the consolidation of Pakistan.
 After his death, the government of Pakistan released a commemorative stamp and his face is printed on postage stamps across the country.

-Liaquat Ali Khan's former personal residence is located at Jansath Tehsil of Muzaffarnagar, Uttar Pradesh about 80 km from his ancestral estate and is now being considered by the Uttar Pradesh government to be opened as a tourist destination.
-His family had strong ties with the British Government.
+His former personal residence is located at Jansath Tehsil of Muzaffarnagar, Uttar Pradesh about 80 km from his ancestral estate and is now being considered by the Uttar Pradesh government to be opened as a tourist destination.